-Whether you’re moving into halls, a shared-house or digs of your own, taking out insurance can give you peace of mind that if the worst happens you’re covered.
+Whether you’re moving into halls, a shared-house or digs of your own, taking out student insurance can give you peace of mind that, if the worst happens, you’re covered.

 Student contents insurance

 If you’re heading to uni with anything of value, taking out contents insurance for students can provide an extra bit of security for your belongings.
 Typically contents insurance protects you if certain items get lost, damaged or stolen, and you may be able to add additional items to be covered under your policy.

 However, it won’t cover your items for general wear and tear.
 Before taking out contents insurance, check if you’re covered under your parents' contents insurance policy.
 If you’re living in halls, you could have cover through the provider of your accommodation – known as a ‘block policy’ – but this should always be checked.

 You may want to look at taking out gadget insurance to protect some of your most important belongings.